mbs-team/docker-php/README.md

-# docker-php
-Docker PHP Image
+# PHP Image for development and CI